NoBrainerORM/nobrainer.io/docs/validation.md

 The uniqueness validator does not accept the `:case_sensitive` option.
 Downcasing the attribute in a `before_save/validation` callback is a better idea.

+### NotNull Validator

+NoBrainer supports an additional validator `not_null`.
+It rejects undefined and nil values.